ggreen/khem/README.md

 ### GemFire Regions

 Data is managed in a [region](http://gemfire.docs.pivotal.io/93/geode/basic_config/data_regions/chapter_overview.html).
 It is similar to a table in a traditional relational database.
 Each region can have a different data policy.
 A replicated region data policy stores a copy of entries on each data node.
-Data is shared in a partition region data policy so that each data node only stores pieces of the primary values in entries and or a configured number of backup copies.
+Data is split in a partition region data policy so that each data node only stores pieces of the primary values in entries and or a configured number of backup copies.